ibnunes/Escape/README.md

   2. All [AEC descriptors](AEC.md) must be the same across supported languages as long as it is feasible or possible.
   3. Each supported language must have at least one dedicated branch.
   4. The branch `dev` is to have the current status of all supported languages.
+  5. Current working changes are to be merged into `dev` though Pull Requests[^1].
-  5. Changes to be merged to `main` are to be done exclusively through Pull Requests.
+  6. Changes to be merged to `main` are to be done exclusively through Pull Requests[^2]

+[^1]: Except for Collaborators and the Owner.

+[^2]: Except the Owner in exceptional circumstances to be explicitly provided in the merge message.